 For the government to have a TCoPD finding against a prime or subcontractor, there are five tests in negotiated contracts/subcontracts that the government must prove:

-- The information in question fits the definition of cost or pricing data;
+- The information in question fits the definition of cost or pricing data.

 - The Government or prime contractor relied on defective certified cost or pricing data in negotiating with the contractor/subcontractor; and

-Again, the burden of proof is on the Government or prime contractor to prove ALL the five tests above.
+Again, the burden of proof is on the Government or prime contractor to prove ALL five tests above.

 What Should You do if the Government or Prime Contractor can Prove All Five Tests?